 Selection Criteria and Process

-Nominations for the Prize may be made by individuals from the research community, industry, government, or other organizations who are sufficiently familiar with the research accomplishments and contributions of the nominee.
+Nominations for the 2016 Szent-Györgyi Prize for Progress in Cancer Research may be made by individuals from the research community, industry, government, or other organizations who are sufficiently familiar with the research accomplishments and contributions of the nominee.
 Self-nominations will not be accepted.

 Candidates will be reviewed and evaluated based on the following criteria: